Procrastination Neuroscience: The Prefrontal Cortex Brake

 Based on Zhang, W., et al., 2019; Sirois, F. M., & Pychyl, T. A., 2013

 Reduce the amygdala’s threat signal.
 The simplest intervention is making the task feel less threatening.
 The two-minute rule and micro-commitments technique works here because “open the document and type one sentence” triggers a weaker amygdala response than “write the entire report.”
-Reducing the perceived threat level of the task corresponds to lower amygdala engagement, lowering the barrier to starting.
+Gollwitzer’s implementation intentions – if-then planning that pre-specifies the cue and response – produce the same effect by removing the decision moment the amygdala otherwise hijacks.

 Ramon’s take